gurkiratb03/Interactive-Sequence-Memory-Game-DE10-Lite/README.md

 ## Files Description

-* 'ClockDividerFAST.v' & ClockDividerSLOW.v: Modules for controlling the timing of sequences displayed to the player.
+* `ClockDividerFAST.v` & `ClockDividerSLOW.v`: Modules for controlling the timing of sequences displayed to the player.
-* DE10_LITE_Golden_Top.v: The top module that integrates all components of the game.
+* `DE10_LITE_Golden_Top.v`: The top module that integrates all components of the game.
-* display.v & displayLetters.v: Modules responsible for displaying numbers and letters on the LEDR's.
+* `display.v` & `displayLetters.v`: Modules responsible for displaying numbers and letters on the LEDR's.
-* lfsr10bit.v: A module for generating random sequences using a linear-feedback shift register.
+* `lfsr10bit.v`: A module for generating random sequences using a linear-feedback shift register.
-* project.v: The main project file that combines all functionalities of the Sequence Memory Game.
+* `project.v`: The main project file that combines all functionalities of the Sequence Memory Game.